BenGOsborn/Markotplace/README.md

 -   Maybe add a subscription payment system in the future ?
 -   Limit Docker resources - also maybe use Docker pause instead of kill and start all the time - https://docs.docker.com/config/containers/resource_constraints/
 -   Maybe rebrand the entire app for gamers specifically
--   Add support for Unity and other game engines that make web apps
--   Make a blog helping developers to make apps for our site
+-   Make a blog helping developers to make apps for our site (like Unity and for other game engines)
--   Make some sort of API for other developers where they can add their own payment option on their server which is embedded on their website

 ## Immediate